LoganThatcher/LoganThatcher.github.io/RoboRevolution.md

 ### Development

   The game was developed by a team of 4 students.
 It was written in C++ with direct calls to the OpenGL API.
+  I implemented the graphical optimizations View Frustum Culling and Back Face Culling.
+I also built visual debuggers to verify the functionality and performance of these optimizations.
+I used multipass rendering techniques to add shadows to the game world and apply motion blur to particular scenes.
+  I designed the game map and wrote a map editor that took in a pixel map image to generate the game board.

 ## General Pictures